yujiri8/rttp/README.md

 # Images

-* Improve Michael sprites (Michael may need expression improvement) - I can do this myself

 * Ideally a better warehouse interior than the Uncle Mugen temple-like drawing I'm currently using.
 Probably also get a rifted version of it, if not one of the city.

 * Logo?
 I'm still using the DDMC logo.
 It would be great if I had a logo of the Portrait of Markov book with the eye symbol on it.
 Maybe I could draw it.